gammasoft71/Examples_wxWidgets/README.md

 * [Colors](src/Others/Colors/README.md) demonstrates the use of wxControl widget with wxColour..
 * [CursorFromFile](src/Others/CursorFromFile/README.md) shows how to create Cursor from cur or ani file with wxCursor.
 * [DirDialogShowWindowModal](src/Others/DirDialogShowWindowModal/README.md) shows how to create a DirDialogWindowModal with wxDirDialog.
+* [DisplayInformations](src/Others/DisplayInformations/README.md) shows how to get screen information of wxDisplay.
 * [FrameAndThread](src/Others/FrameAndThread/README.md) shows how to dialog with a frame widget from a thread.
 * [FrameAndThreadWithCallAfter](src/Others/FrameAndThreadWithCallAfter/README.md) shows how to dialog with a frame widget from a thread with CallAfter method.
 * [FrameIcon](src/Others/FrameIcon/README.md) shows how to assign an icon to frame.